Apache Hadoop vs Snowflake comparison

 Find out what your peers are saying about Apache Hadoop vs. Snowflake and other solutions.
 Updated: March 2024.

-Apache Hadoop is ranked 5th in Data Warehouse with 11 reviews while Snowflake is ranked 1st in Data Warehouse with 40 reviews.
+Apache Hadoop is ranked 5th in Data Warehouse with 32 reviews while Snowflake is ranked 1st in Data Warehouse with 92 reviews.
 Apache Hadoop is rated 7.8, while Snowflake is rated 8.4.
-The top reviewer of Apache Hadoop writes "Has good processing power and speed and is capable of handling large volumes of data and doing online analysis".
-On the other hand, the top reviewer of Snowflake writes "Easy to set up with great cloning and time travel".
-Apache Hadoop is most compared with Microsoft Azure Synapse Analytics, Azure Data Factory, Oracle Exadata, Teradata and BigQuery, whereas Snowflake is most compared with BigQuery, Azure Data Factory, Teradata, Vertica and Teradata Cloud Data Warehouse.
+The top reviewer of Apache Hadoop writes "A file system for data collection that contains needed information and files".
+On the other hand, the top reviewer of Snowflake writes "Good usability, good data sharing and elastic compute features, and requires less DBA involvement".
+Apache Hadoop is most compared with Azure Data Factory, Microsoft Azure Synapse Analytics, Oracle Exadata, Teradata and BigQuery, whereas Snowflake is most compared with BigQuery, Azure Data Factory, Teradata, Vertica and Teradata Cloud Data Warehouse.
 See our Apache Hadoop vs. Snowflake report.

 See our list of best Data Warehouse vendors and best Cloud Data Warehouse vendors.